Elevation Grade Calculator

 What's the difference between slope as an angle and slope as a percentage?

-The slope defined as an angle is given by the formula:
+The formula gives the slope defined as an angle:

 slope (angle) = arctan(rise/run)

-Where the rise is the vertical distance and the run the horizontal distance of a slope.
+Where the rise is the vertical distance and the run is the horizontal distance of a slope.

 To calculate the slope as a percentage, take the argument of the arctangent function and multiply it by